1906 Hong Kong typhoon: Offshore incidents

 Along the praya from West Point (Sai Wan) to East Point (Causeway Bay), many sampans and lighters were damaged and broken down into pieces, the sea passage was obstructed by the floating objects from boat wreckage.
 Within two hours of the typhoon strike, some European and Chinese bystanders rescued more than 700 people that had fallen from the capsized boat at Wan Chai and East Point (Causeway Bay) areas.
 From the Kowloon Wharf, the Docks to Sham Shui Po waterfront, sampans and cargoes could not escape the damage and destruction, scattering down the praya.
-There were casualties in shipwrecks near Kowloon Star Ferry Wharf, such as from two river steamers of Kwangchow and Hong Kong, both sunk in the storm with crews and passengers aboard, causing the loss of 300–400 lives.
+There were casualties in shipwrecks near Kowloon Star Ferry Wharf, such as from the two river steamers Kwangchow and Hongkong, both sunk in the storm with crews and passengers aboard, causing the loss of 300–400 lives.
 The Wingchai ferry, heading for Macao with 200 passengers on board, was driven back by the typhoon and took refuge at Stonecutters Island and later drifted to the rocks; about twenty of those died.

 A few local steamers were sunk outside the Hong Kong harbour.
 The Mirs Bay ferry (Albatross) sank near the Ninepin islands, with 120 passengers dead.
 The Sam-chun ferry (Ying Fat) sank near Kap Shui Mun, with 100 passengers dead.
 A Macao steamer, Heungshan, drifted to Sau-chau, near Lantau Island with 500 passengers on board, and was rescued the next day, with a few casualties.
 Another Macao steamer, Kinshan, was grounded ashore near Castle Peak.
 A third Macao steamer, Perseverance, having discharged all its passengers at Chung Chow, sank upon its return and only one crew member survived.

 It was estimated that nearly half of the Chinese boating population and their 5,000 licensed watercraft in the colony were struck in this natural disaster.
 Many people living in houseboats with their families in fishing villages along the coast were mostly affected.
 Once the typhoon abated, the police and military rescues began as they searched for the injured and retrieved the dead.
 The Tung Wah Group of Hospitals, a charitable organisation, donated coffins for the burial of the corpses uncovered from the ruins and shipwrecks.
 There were said to be more than 1,500 unclaimed bodies by the end of September 1906.